This procedure sets forth guidelines to assist state-operated campuses of the State

 in the day-to-day administration of SUNY's contract-specific goal setting process.

 When calculating contract-specific goals the MWBE Program Coordinator or designee

-Determine whether goals are feasible in the participation of certified MWBEs
+Determine whether goals are feasible in the participation of certified MWBEs in the

-Conduct a vendor and spend analysis to determine whether there are NYS certified
+Conduct a vendor and spend analysis to determine whether there are NYS certified MWBEs

-MWBEs that are available to participate in the procurement.
+that are available to participate in the procurement.

 in the ESD MWBE certification database; or